Installation#

 Installation from repository#

-This Windows installation method is only needed if installation through Anaconda is not possible.
+This Windows installation method is only needed if installation through conda is not possible.
 A Windows 10 installation from the git repository which works for users without administrator rights involves a few steps but gives an installation that runs all the test cases.
 In the following instructions replace ‘yourusername’ with your user name.

 Install git#